-The allowance is increased by a provision charged to operations and reduced for losses actually incurred, and is included in the financial statements as a reduction of student loans receivable.
-INvestEd utilizes a national collection agency to attempt collection on charged off accounts.
+The allowance is increased by a provision charged to operations and reduced for losses actually incurred and is included in the financial statements as a reduction of student loans receivable.
+INvestEd utilizes a national collection agency or an Indiana law firm specializing in collections to attempt collection on charged off accounts.
 The amount attributable to recoveries remains in the allowance.